Build

 Controls the -CleanupDrivers parameter.
 When checked, the contents of the Drivers folder are automatically deleted after the FFU has been successfully captured.
 The default is unchecked.

-During the build process, when drivers are configured for installation, the script downloads and extracts driver packages into manufacturer-specific subfolders within the Drivers folder (e.g., .\FFUDevelopment\Drivers\HP, .\FFUDevelopment\Drivers\Dell).
+During the build process, when drivers are configured for installation, the script downloads and extracts driver packages into manufacturer-specific subfolders within the Drivers folder (for example, .\FFUDevelopment\Drivers\HP, .\FFUDevelopment\Drivers\Dell).
 These drivers are then injected into the FFU during the build.

 When to Enable